Quasi-likelihood inference for SDE with mixed-effects observed at high frequency: Profile-marginal quasi-likelihood inference

 where $\wh{C}_i$ denotes an $\mcf_{i,T} \vee \sig(\wh{\vt}_1)$-measurable random variable whose expression does not depend on $(\mu,\Sig,\vp_i)$, and where

-are statistics.
-The right-hand side of \eqref{hm:exp.qlm-2} is valid for the degenerate $\Sig$ as soon as $\wh{M}_i$ is invertible, which is true with probability tending to $1$ for $n\to\infty$ under Assumption \ref{hm:A_iden}; more precisely, one may go through the above calculations to obtain \eqref{hm:exp.qlm-2} first by replacing $\Sig$ by $\Sig+m^{-1} I_{p_\vp}$ for $m>0$ and then applying Scheff\'{e}'s lemma for $m\to\infty$.
+are statistics; note that $\wh{M}_i$ is a.s. non-negative definite.
+The right-hand side of \eqref{hm:exp.qlm-2} is valid for the degenerate $\Sig$ as soon as $\wh{M}_i$ is positive definite, which is true with probability tending to $1$ for $n\to\infty$ under Assumption \ref{hm:A_iden}; specifically, one may go through the above calculations to obtain \eqref{hm:exp.qlm-2} first by replacing $\Sig$ by $\Sig+m^{-1} I_{p_\vp}$ for $m>0$ and then applying Scheff\'{e}'s lemma for $m\to\infty$.

-Taking the product of \eqref{hm:exp.qlm-2} for $i=1,\dots,N$ and then taking the logarithm, we arrive at the following explicit Gaussian quasi-likelihood for estimating $\vt_2$:
+Taking the product of \eqref{hm:exp.qlm-2} for $i=1,\dots,N$ and then taking the logarithm, we arrive at the following \textit{second-stage marginal quasi-likelihood} for estimating $\vt_2$:

-(Here and in what follows, for brevity, we often keep using the notation $\Sig=\diag(O,\Sig_r)$) Thus, we obtained the simple Gaussian form \eqref{hm:joint.qlm-2}, ignoring several terms in computing \eqref{hm:exp.qlm-2}.
-We can define an estimator of $\vt_2$ (of $(\mu,\vech(\Sig_r))$) by any element